Proportional Participatory Budgeting with Additive Utilities: Introduction

-The intuition behind this result is that, under Rule X, a group $S$ is explicitly given their share of the budget.
-As the rule progresses, the money of $S$ is spent and by design of Rule X it is spent on projects that provide good value for money.
-Thus, the only way that $S$ could end up underrepresented is if Rule X does not spend all of $S$'s money; but we can show that this never happens if $S$ is cohesive.
+The intuition behind this result is that, under Equal Shares, a group $S$ is explicitly given their share of the budget.
+As the rule progresses, the money of $S$ is spent and by design of Equal Shares it is spent on projects that provide good value for money.
+Thus, the only way that $S$ could end up underrepresented is if Equal Shares does not spend enough of $S$'s money; but we can show that this never happens if $S$ is cohesive.